March Madness Bracket Tips: Trends & Mistakes to Know

 |2009||North Carolina||Michigan State|

 As you can see, there’s a lot of repeat names on this list.
-North Carolina has made it to the big dance three times (winning two of them).
+North Carolina has made it to the big dance four times (winning two of them).
 Villanova, Connecticut, and Duke have two championships, respectively.
 Butler, Kentucky, and Michigan each have two finals appearances.

 College basketball teams frequently change from year-to-year as star players move to the NBA, so these trends don’t mean everything, but it’s worth noting these are some of the country’s best programs.
 You can probably expect at least one of these teams to make a decent run in your bracket.